 Inspired by the form of the traditional fete stand and elements of the park and what it means to the community, myself and members of the community will create a stand structure that will then be host to a plant swap in April 2022, recreating the community plant fetes that once helped the development of the park.
 Here members of the community from across Wolverhampton can drop off and pick up any plant of their choice.

-Part of the stand will be made up on contributions of images, drawings, paintings and photos of plants from across the community.
-Entries will open in December 2021.
+Part of the fete stand will be made up of contributions of images, drawings, paintings and photos of plants from across the community.
+Entries are now open.

 To get involved in the project or donate plants to the plant swap please contact me.